keerthanakn31/LIC-2/Experiment 3.md

 # EXPERIMENT 3
  **DIFFERENTIAL AMPLIFLIER**

+**AIM** : Design and analyze the MOS Differential ampliflier circuit.

 **THEORY**<br/>
  A differential amplifier is an electronic device designed to amplify the difference between two input signals, Whereas a normal amplifier,which amplifies a single input signal.
 The basic differential amplifier consists of Two Input Terminals,Amplification stage,Output.<br/>